+'Responsive RA' positions

+- The majority of postdoc; carry out specific jobs on specific projects - Jobs last as long as the project, rotation expected

+'Core RA' positions (or lab 'core' staff)

+- More experienced individuals, with specific skills - Work across a range of projects, more job security

+Fellowships

-- 'Responsive RA' positions - The majority of postdoc; carry out specific jobs on specific projects - Jobs last as long as the project, rotation expected - 'Core RA' positions (or lab 'core' staff) - More experienced individuals, with specific skills - Work across a range of projects, more job security - Fellowships - Ernest Rutherford Fellowship (STFC): 5 years, ~10 per year in STFC areas - Future Leaders Fellowship (UKRI): 7 years, ~40 per year - University Research Fellowship (RS), 5 8 years, ~40 per year - CERN Senior Fellowships, 3 + 3 years, ~40 per year - ERC / MCSA Fellowships - All these positions have different criteria - You can actively monitor jobs lists via the 'SPIRES jobs board'
+- ▶ Ernest Rutherford Fellowship (STFC): 5 years, ~10 per year in STFC areas - ▶ Future Leaders Fellowship (UKRI): 7 years, ~40 per year - University Research Fellowship (RS), 5 8 years, ~40 per year - CERN Senior Fellowships, 3 + 3 years, ~40 per year - ERC / MCSA Fellowships (details to be determined...)

+All these positions have different criteria

+You can actively monitor jobs lists via the 'SPIRES jobs board'

-How to Get Ahead
+Old Man Wisdom: How to Get Ahead

-- Choose the right problems and positions - Work only on hard things - All the easy things have been done before, remember? - Move around, frequently, and internationally - Learn something new in every new position - What are you currently the best at the world at?
-What else? - Exploit the 'golden periods' of experiments - Things move quickly at certain times, the rest is waiting - Master your trade - Be the one to write things up (and publish them) - Serve, and serve diligently, on panels and committees - Find mentors, and stay in touch with them - These are the people who will write you all-important references - Do as many different things as possible - Being a generalist is a hard (almost impossible) road, but you'll have more fun - Keep rehearsing your 'science story' - Why do I seek to achieve in the long run?
+- Choose the right problems and positions - Work mostly on hard things - All the easy things have been done before, remember? - Move around, frequently and internationally - Learn something new in every new position challenge yourself - ▶ What are you currently the best at the world at?
+What else?
+What next? - Exploit the 'golden periods' of experiments - ▶ Things move quickly at certain times, the rest is waiting - Master your trade - Be the one to write things up (and publish them) - Serve, and serve diligently, on panels and committees - Find mentors, and stay in touch with them - ▶ These are the people who will write you all-important references - ▶ These people are more important than your boss as a source of guidance! - Learn as many different things as possible - ▶ Being a generalist is a hard (almost impossible) road, but you'll have more fun - Keep rehearsing your 'science story' - Why do I seek to achieve in the long run?
 How does my current work get me there?

-How to Get Ahead
+Old Man Wisdom: How to Get Ahead